Last Updated on

-But nearly 20 years was Baiyoke Tower II the tallest building in Bangkok and the best place to enjoy a panoramic view over the city.
+But nearly 20 years was Baiyoke Tower II, the tallest building in Bangkok and the best place to enjoy a panoramic view of the city.

 Wonder at the Grand Palace.

 The home of the Thai royal family and the most revered temple in the country is a must for any culture buffs or history lovers.
-You certainly can’t miss it – it sits in a vast walled complex smack bang in the heart of the capital.
-Inside, you’ll be able to see gold-trimmed temples and court rooms.
+You certainly can’t miss it – it sits in a large walled complex smack bang in the heart of the capital.
+Inside, you’ll be able to see gold-trimmed temples and courtrooms.
 The highlight is surely the opulent Wat Phra Kaew, which holds the sacred Emerald Buddha relic.

 Climb Wat Saket.

 Wat Saket, also known as the Golden Mount, is one of the most recognisable temples in all of Bangkok.
 Like a colossal metallic peak, it rises high above downtown Bangkok.
 It dates all the way back to the Ayutthaya era (the 1300s-1700s) but remains a sacred place to meditate and pray.

 It’s also perfect if you’re keen to escape the crowds of the city.

 Leafy parks filled with ferns and fruit trees surround the mount, and the stupa on the top has lookouts with sweeping views going north, south, east, and west.